thegrumpys/odop/client/docs/Help/terminology.md

 ## AUTOFIX

-The AutoFix feature automatically applies "Fixed" status to variables whose values are changed by user input.
+The AutoFix feature automatically applies "Fixed" status to Independent Variables whose values are changed by user input.

 ODOP Search (invoked by the Search button or the Action : Search menu item) works to hold or achieve values in Fixed status.